 As it turns out, Safari is one of the only zoological centers in the world where rhinos reproduce.
 In September 2015, Safari’s 27 baby rhino was born.
 That increases the rhino population in zoos and zoological centers significantly.
-And who knows, one day they might release them into the wild.
+And who knows, they might release them one day into the wild.

-At this stage, we decided to finish that visit to Safari, and the bottom line has not changed.
+The bottom line has not changed.
 If you love animals (and since you read this post, you probably do), then go for it (especially if you can get cheap tickets).
 We loved it!

-Regular Visit At Ramat Gan Safari
+Regular Visit at Ramat Gan Safari

 Here are several photos from the open area.

 An interesting fact about Wildebeests is that they often graze in mixed herds with zebra.
 It gives heightened awareness of potential predators.
-Gnus are also alert to the warning signals emitted by other animals such as baboons.
+Gnus are also alert to the warning signals emitted by other animals, such as baboons.

 The Arabian oryx was extinct in the wild by the early 1970s, but was saved in zoos and private preserves, and was reintroduced into the wild starting in 1980.